GoogleCloudPlatform/datashare-toolkit/api/README.md

 ## Getting Started

-These instructions will setup an instance of the BQDS API Serivce
+These instructions will setup an instance of the BQDS API Serivce in your GCP project.

 ### Create Storage Bucket

 Create a storage bucket to persist the API Configuration.
-This does not have to be the same storage bucket that was created in
+This does not have to be the same storage bucket for the initial dataset injestion.

 Set your **BUCKET_ID** environment variable: